-A student may appeal his or her academic suspension in the following manner:
+A student may appeal his or her Academic Suspension in the following manner:

-- A student on academic suspension may appeal for reinstatement to an appeals board composed of the following members: Vice President for Student Life, Director of Academic Advising, Director of the Academic Center for Excellence and a faculty member appointed by the Vice President for Academics; the decision of the board is final - A student is allowed only one such appeal during his or her academic residency at Concordia University Chicago.
+- A student on Academic Suspension may appeal for reinstatement to the Academic Standards and Progress Committee convened by the Dean of Students.
+The decision of the committee is final. - A student is allowed only one such appeal during his or her academic residency at Concordia University Chicago.

-A student may apply for readmission to Concordia University Chicago after academic suspension only after one calendar year from the date of suspension, and only if they have successfully completed courses from an accredited college or university totaling 12 credit hours and having a cumulative GPA of at least 2.0.
+A student may apply for readmission to Concordia University Chicago after Academic Suspension only after one calendar year from the date of suspension, and only if they have successfully completed courses from an accredited college or university totaling 12 credit hours and having a cumulative GPA of at least 2.0.